 Having said that, going regularly and consistently is a benefit – it keeps you focused, and gives you something to work towards.

-But, the thing to have in the back of your mind is that this is meant to be a flexible, and enjoyable, experience.
+Regardless of all of this, the Certificate is meant to be a flexible, and enjoyable, experience.
 Some students find they can only attend monthly, others maybe only every six to eight weeks.
 So, it really is up to you!

 Do I book all eight classes at once?

 Again, this is up to you!